The pain after the gain: grocery deliverers reshuffle after lockdown boom - NewsBreak

 Illg, in a presentation to investors earlier this year, said he sees the lines blurring between restaurant food delivery, grocery delivery, and quick commerce.
 "I think you're going to see different variants of this across the world, across the different inventory mixes and business models," he said.

-A push by big, well-known meal delivery companies like Deliveroo, Just Eat Takeaway and Uber Eats into the grocery space is already happening, as those firms strike delivery deals with convenience stores and grocery chains.
+A push by big, well-known meal delivery companies like Deliveroo (ROO.L), Just Eat Takeaway (TKWY.AS) and Uber Eats (UBER.N) into the grocery space is already happening, as those firms strike delivery deals with convenience stores and grocery chains.

 Germany's Delivery Hero has also agreed to take a controlling stake in Spain's Glovo in a deal valuing the target at $2.6 billion that is expected to close later this year.
 Both have quick grocery operations.